gem5/gem5/CONTRIBUTING.md

 A canonical commit message consists of three parts:
  * A short summary line describing the change.
-This line starts with one or more keywords separated by commas followed by a colon and a description of the change.
+This line starts with one or more keywords (found in the MAINTAINERS file) separated by commas followed by a colon and a description of the change.
 This line should be no more than 65 characters long since version control systems usually add a prefix that causes line-wrapping for longer lines.
  * (Optional, but highly recommended) A detailed description.
 This describes what you have done and why.
 If the change isn't obvious, you might want to motivate why it is needed.
 Lines need to be wrapped to 75 characters or